vcal-project/ai-firewall/README.md

 ### Note

-Token and cost savings are currently calculated only for:
+Token and cost savings are calculated for:

 ```text
 /v1/chat/completions
 ```

-Embedding requests used internally for semantic caching are not included in these metrics in the current version.
+For semantic cache hits:

+- Gross savings are based on avoided chat-completion tokens
+- Embedding lookup costs are included and deducted
+- Reported savings represent net savings

+Metrics:

+- `aif_chat_cost_saved_micro_usd` – gross chat-completion savings
+- `aif_embedding_cost_micro_usd` – embedding lookup cost
+- `aif_cost_saved_micro_usd` – net savings (gross − embedding cost)

+Exact cache hits have no embedding cost.

+If embedding_price is not configured, embedding cost is treated as 0 and savings may be overestimated.

 ---